QuantifyingUncertainty/GMHExamples.jl/README.md

 Top-level package contents:

 1. **ode**: contains examples in which the model is an ordinary differential equation.
-2. **function**: contains examples in which the model is a function which can be called directly.
+2. **target**: contains examples in which the model is a target function which can be called directly.

 Examples are organised in self-contained folders.
 They contain some or all of the following subfolders: